 Now is not the time to give up on yourself.
 Now is the time to commit to loving yourself.
 In a real way.

-Whether you struggle with Compulsive Eating or Bulimia, you can heal your eating disorder and begin to take loving care of yourself and your body.
+You can heal your disordered eating and begin to take loving care of yourself and your body.

 Please feel free to give me a call so we can discuss your particular needs.